 The Housing Choice Voucher Program is a program which is funded by the Department of Housing and Urban Development (H.U.D.) with the purpose of providing rental assistance for income-eligible families.
 The ultimate goal is to provide renters with safe, affordable housing.

 C.D.P. is the authorized administrator for St. Lawrence County under New York State Housing and Community Renewal.
 Staff inspect the rental units and make sure landlords complete any necessary repairs to meet the program requirements prior to a family moving in.
 Periodic inspections and re-certification are a part of the program.

-The Housing Choice Voucher Tenant Based Waiting List will reopened on Monday, January 6, 2020.
+The Housing Choice Voucher Tenant Based Waiting List is currently open.
 Applications can be printed from this site and dropped off at 1 Commerce Lane, Canton, NY or call (315) 386-1102 to request an application.

 Frequently Asked Questions

 Tenant Based housing assistance is where a Housing Choice Voucher is tied to a specific family within the program.
 A Tenant Based Housing choice voucher allows a family to move to a different apartment after a year of participation on the Housing Choice Voucher Program